AyoubCherguelaine/document-classification-api/readme.md

 uvicorn main:app --reload
 ```

-You can check the /docs endpoint to access the documentation.
+you can check /docs endpoint to get the documentation